Platycerium, Staghorn Fern : cultivation and care

 - Place a handful of moistened moss or sphagnum in the centre.

-- Position the Platycerium on the moss, with the sterile fronds facing downwards so they can spread out.
+- Install the Platycerium on the moss, positioning the sterile fronds downward so they can spread.

 - Secure everything with wire, without tightening too much.